Dmitry099/senior/README.md

 # PostgreSQL Questions

 ## What is a non-clustered index?
-A non-clustered index is a type of index where the order of the rows does not match the order of the actual data.
+A non-clustered index is a type of index where:
+1) the order of the rows does not match the order of the actual data;
+2) A non-clustered index structure exists as a separate object in the database (not as a part of table in clustered index)
+3) This type of index does not alter and/or prescribe any sort of ordering of rows in the table;
+4) In other words, rows of the table are not really stored in any sorted order.
+Such types of tables are also known as Heap Tables in the database terminology;

+In PosrgreSQL all indexes are non-clustered  and info about clustered and non-clustered in comments-> https://www.quora.com/Is-a-primary-key-index-in-PostgreSQL-automatically-clustered-If-not-is-it-recommended-to-let-it-always-be-clustered

 ## Can you store binary data in PostgreSQL?

-There are two ways to store the binary data in PostgreSQL, either by using bytes or the large object feature.
+There are two ways to store the binary data in PostgreSQL, either by using bytes or the large object feature (JSONB).

 ## Explain functions in PostgreSQL
 Functions in PostgreSQL are also known as stored procedures.
 They are used to store commands, declarations, assignments, etc. This makes it easy to perform operations that would generally take thousands of lines of code to write.